dannypsnl-fork/ahapattern/README.md

 # ahapattern

 Aha!
-Pattern is a bad idea that overusing the power of reflection to involve pattern-matching into Go.
+Pattern is another bad idea that overusing the power of reflection to involve pattern-matching into Go.
 Here is an example:

 ```go
 package example